whiskyechobravo/kerko/docs/config_params.md

 merged into the known configuration.
 When a file contains a setting that was already set by a previous file, it overrides the previous value.

-!!! warning
+!!! warning "Environment variable only"

-    This variable is specific to KerkoApp and cannot be set in a TOML file.
+    This parameter is specific to KerkoApp and cannot be set in a TOML file.
+It can only be set as an environment variable, therefore it should actually be referenced as `KERKOAPP_CONFIG_FILES` (see [Environment variables](config_basics.md#environment-variables) for details on setting such variables).

 ## `DATA_DIR`